 Application Process & FAQ

-Field Trips generally relate to a visit to a site, institution/museum, a guided tour/program, activity, guest speaker (virtual or in-person).
-Please indicate your options in the application form.
+Field Trips could be a visit to a site, institution/museum, a guided tour/program, activity, guest speaker (virtual or in-person), neighbourhood walking tour, etc. Please indicate your options in the application form- you do not need to have only one idea/plan.

 Change of plans?
 Funds remaining after a field trip is complete?
 Contact Community Engagement Manager, Jessica Quan.